 2. The Administrator shall give access to appropriate technical means which prevent unauthorised persons from gaining access to and modifying electronically sent personal data.

-3. To matters not regulated herein the provisions of RODO and other competent Polish law provisions shall apply.
+3. To matters not regulated herein the provisions of RODO and other competent EU law provisions shall apply.